Chuck Mercein: Early years

 Mercein is the son of Tom Mercein, a radio and television personality who worked in Milwaukee, Chicago and New York City during the 1950s and 1960s.

-The younger Mercein graduated from New Trier High School in 1961.
+Chuck Mercein graduated first from Sacred Heart School and then New Trier High School, in 1961.

 He was an all-state fullback who also was the first Illinois high-school athlete to ever exceed 60 feet in the shot put.
-His feats of 61 feet, 1¾ inches at Waukegan on April 29, 1961 and 60 feet, 5½ inches at Maine East six days later on May 5 both exceeded the then-state record of 58 feet, 5½ inches.
+His feats of 61 feet, 1¾ inches at Waukegan on April 29, 1961, and 60 feet, 5½ inches at Maine East six days later on May 5 both exceeded the then-state record of 58 feet, 5½ inches.
 Neither were recognized as an Illinois high school record, which had to be established only at the state championships.

 Mercein's acceptance of a scholarship to attend Yale College was based on recommendations from Mike Pyle, a fellow New Trier graduate who had also matriculated at Yale.
-While at Yale, Mercein was a member of the Phi Chapter of Delta Kappa Epsilon fraternity.
+While at Yale, Mercein was a member of the Phi chapter of Delta Kappa Epsilon fraternity.